MurrellGroup/PORPIDpipeline/README.md

 The three `primer` parameters for the `demux` rule are new.
-They allow the user to set the *tolerance* for primer matching, the *window* size for where to search for primers and the number of neuceotides to *chop* from the primer specification when searching for primers.
+They allow the user to set the *tolerance* for primer matching, the *window* size for how far in to search for primers and the number of nucleotides to *chop* from the primer specification when searching for primers.
 These parameters have been introduced to enable the `demux` to work with Nanopore datasets.